stanford-futuredata/tasti/README.md

 # Quickstart

-We provide example code for creating a TASTI for the `night-street` video dataset along with several queries mentioned in the paper (Aggregation, Limit, SUPG).
-You can find the data available [here](https://drive.google.com/drive/u/1/folders/1rO2dJkHurbrKHf5cHtFra01uk5hlhHdO).
-If you are running the offline example (target dnn outputs for every frame in the video are precomputed), you will need to also download [this](https://drive.google.com/drive/u/1/folders/1rO2dJkHurbrKHf5cHtFra01uk5hlhHdO).
+We provide example code for creating a TASTI for the `night-street` video dataset along with several queries mentioned in the paper (aggregation, limit, SUPG, etc).
+You can find the data available [here](https://drive.google.com/drive/u/1/folders/1riFVI6QZGf8X6lyFphyRighAYMDTAH4Z).
+If you are running the offline example (target dnn outputs for every record are precomputed), you will need to download [this](https://drive.google.com/drive/u/1/folders/1rO2dJkHurbrKHf5cHtFra01uk5hlhHdO).
 For more details, read the annotated code in `tasti/examples/night_street_ofline.py`.

 ```
 import tasti